Skip to content

 Rclone

-This guide describes how to use the Rclone WebDAV client for storing and retrieving files from Swestore.
-Rclone is versatile and supports many protocols through a simple command line interface (CLI).
+This guide describes how to use the rclone client for storing and retrieving files from Swestore.
+Rclone is very versatile and supports many protocols through a simple command line interface (CLI) and a WebGUI.
+This guide focus on using rclone with WebDAV and SFTP from a command line (CLI).

 Requirements

-NAISS resources should already have rclone installed.
-To install rclone on your own computer, please follow your systems instructions at the official rclone documentation pages.
+All NAISS computing resources should already have rclone installed (please notify the system admins or Swestore admins if not).
+To install rclone on your own computer or installing a fresh version of rclone on a NAISS system, please follow the instructions in the official rclone install documentation.

 To access Swestore using rclone you need to be a member of a Swestore storage project, see Apply for Swestore.